Vombato/pyRepBot/README.md

 ```bash
 python3 bot.py
 ```
-If you want to run the bot with in the background you can do:
+If you want to run the bot in the background you can do:
 ```bash
 nohup python3 bot.py &
 ```